On the complexity of cusped non-hyperbolicity: Certificates

-In the first case, $\TT$ has one boundary component, and all essential annuli are separating.
+Otherwise, $\TT$ admits an essential separating annulus $A$.
+Since $A$ is separating, $\partial A \subset T$ for some boundary torus $T$ of $\TT$.
+A regular neighborhood of $A \cup T$ in $\TT$ has two torus boundary components $T', T''$.
+Since $\TT$ has no essential tori, $T',T''$ are compressible.
+They must compress away from $T$ to spheres $S,S'$.
+Since $\TT$ is irreducible, these spheres must bound balls away from $T$.
+Thus in fact $T',T''$ bound solid tori away from $T$.
+Hence $A$ separates $\TT$ into two solid tori.
+Since $A$ is essential in $\TT$, the core of $A$ is incompressible in each solid torus.
+Hence this core induces Seifert fiberings in these solid tori.
+Therefore $\TT$ is Seifert-fibered over a disk with two exceptional fibers, with $A$ being a vertical annulus.
 If $\TT$ admits a horizontal essential annulus, then $\TT$ is either $\TorusxI$ or $\KxxI$; since $\TT$ has but one boundary component, $\TT$ must be $\KxxI$.
 But we assumed $\TT$ admitted no Klein bottle, a contradiction.
-Thus $\TT$ only admits fibered essential annuli.
-By Proposition \ref{prp:fundFaults} $\TT$ admits a fundamental essential annulus $A$, and by the above argument, $A$ is fibered.
+Thus essential annuli in $\TT$ are vertical.
+By Proposition \ref{prp:fundFaults} $\TT$ admits a fundamental essential annulus $A$, and by the above argument, $A$ is vertical.
 Thus $\TT - A$ is two solid tori, and $\TT$ fits the conditions of Proposition \ref{prp:SxDx2}.
 Now, by Proposition \ref{prp:exterior} we may triangulate $\TT - A$ by $\TT'$ given $A$ and $\TT$ in time polynomial in $\TT$ and $\log |A\cap \TT^{(1)}|$, and by \cite[Theorem 3]{Ivanov08}, we may construct a certificate $c_t$ that $\TT'$ is two solid tori, verifiable in time polynomial in $\TT'$, and hence polynomial in $\TT$.
 Thus, $c_I$ and $c_t$ together constitute a proof that $A$ is essential, by Proposition \ref{prp:SxDx2}.
 So $(A, c_I, c_t)$ constitutes a certificate that $\TT$ admits an essential annulus.
-Since $A$ and $c_I$ have size polynomial in $\TT$, and since $c_t$ has size polynomial in $\TT'$, and hence polynomial in $\TT$, this certificate has size polynomial in $\TT$. \end{proof}
+Since $A$ and $c_I$ have size polynomial in $\TT$, and since $c_t$ has size polynomial in $\TT'$, and hence polynomial in $\TT$, this certificate has size polynomial in $\TT$.